 - Frank Worrell

 The Wallace Research Symposium for Talent Development is co-hosted by the University of Iowa Belin-Blank Center, the Johns Hopkins University Center for Talented Youth, and the Vanderbilt University Study of Mathematically Precocious Youth.
-For more information, please visit belinblank.org/wallace.
+For more information and to register, please visit belinblank.org/wallace.
 For questions, please contact firstname.lastname@example.org.

 We are excited to announce our new Summer Art Residency and Summer Writing Residency!
 Spend 3 weeks this summer in an immersive art or writing residency on one of the premier arts campuses in the US.
 Participate in classes, workshops, evening tours, lectures, and events that will stretch you as an artist or writer.
 The residency concludes with an art and reading show and a portfolio review.
 Priority will be given to students who have participated in the Scholastic Art & Writing Awards.
 Applications are currently being accepted.

 We have called above-level testing “the best-kept secret in gifted education.”
 What do we mean by that?
 Above-level testing, which is a way of helping us more accurately measure a student’s aptitudes, is under-utilized in gifted education.
 Imagine you are working with two students, Jessica and Mary.
 Both of them have scored at the 99th percentile on the mathematics subtest of the Iowa Assessments when compared to other 5th graders.
 They are both strong in math, but how do we know the extent of their skills?
 What should they learn next?
 Psychologists say that the students have “hit the ceiling of the test” because they got everything (or almost everything) right on the grade-level test.
 What we need is a harder test that would more accurately measure their talents and help us to tailor instruction to their specific needs.